hadjipantelis/taskview_fda/CRAN_task_view_fda.md

 ------------------

 The Functional Data Analysis Task View is written by Fabian Scheipl and Tore Erdmann (LMU München, Germany).
-Please open an issue at [https://github.com/fabian-s/taskview_fda/issues]() with suggestions, additions and improvements (or fork and make a pull request).
+Please open an issue at [https://github.com/fabian-s/taskview_fda/issues]() with suggestions, additions and improvements (... or fork it and send a pull request).